 But inside, you know that you’re struggling to maintain it all, sometimes feeling like you’re treading water, because the anxiety that you live with on a daily basis is wreaking havoc on your emotional, mental, social, and even physical health.
 You want to learn how to manage your anxiety and in this way, gain more control of your life.

-You may be shocked to hear that anxiety has its place.
-Under the right circumstances, it can actually be very useful.
+You may be surprised to hear that anxiety has its place and under the right circumstances, it can actually be very useful.
 As a matter of fact, anxiety is what often keeps us safe in the face of real danger.